DataCueCo/datacue-help/docs/guide/products.md

 #### 3. Recently Viewed

 All the products the visitor has recently viewed in the past.
-If the visitor is new, this carousel does not appear.
+If the visitor is new, this seccion does not appear.

 Can be placed on any page.